 So, the question is to follow or not to follow?
 My answer?
 It’s both.

-For me, the biggest misunderstanding here is a failure to understand that there is no single unifying formula in social sciences.
+For me, the most significant misunderstanding here is a failure to understand that there is no single unifying formula in social sciences.

-Human has a tendency to romanticize a single answer for every problem.
+Human tends to romanticize a single answer for every problem.
 However, it’s just our laziness talking.
-People also has another weird tendency of dichotomy on different opinions.
+People also have another weird tendency of dichotomy on different opinions.

-Goat is a great writer and he’s graduated from English Literature major.
+Goat is a great writer, and he’s graduated from an English Literature major.
 There is also a young woman, Horse, who’s an English Literature student.
 Will Horse become a great writer too just because she has the same formal education as Goat?

-I think a sane person will answer “no”.
-Why?
-Because there are so many hidden variables that lead Goat becoming a great writer.
+I think a sane person will answer “no.” Why?
+Because there are so many hidden variables that lead Goat to become a great writer.

 Let’s get back to the ‘passion’ before Goat and Horse have a baby.

-Also, one of the arguments from the people who’s against following our passion is most people don’t even know their passion.
-How come we follow something that we don’t know?
-I agree with this too actually but there is no deadline in finding your passion.
+One of the arguments from the people who’s against following our passion is that most people don’t even know their love.
+How come we pursue something that we don’t know?
+I agree with this, actually, but there is no deadline for finding your passion.

-Since I am a practical person, I think the bottom line of the debate is this question, “what is the relevance of following our passion to our happiness?”
+Since I am a practical person, I think the bottom line of the debate is this: “what is the relevance of following our passion for our happiness?”

-For me, in order to be happy, I just need to fulfill two kinds of needs: emotional and financial.
+For me, to be happy, I just need to fulfill two kinds of needs: emotional and financial.

 If you follow the money with your job, make sure it has enough money to buy your emotional needs.
 Yes, I think it’s possible to buy your emotional needs.
-You can even buy love if you know how.
+You can even buy love if you know the tricks.

-In the other side, if you follow your passion with your job, make sure it has enough money to fulfill your financial needs.
+On the other side, if you follow your passion for your job, make sure it has enough money to fulfill your financial needs.
 Don’t be a burden for everyone around you.

-My passion right now is writing about these kinds of ‘crazy random’ things or what I called ‘playing with life’.
+My passion is writing about these kinds of ‘crazy random’ things or what I called ‘playing with life.’